-Any meta data and inter-cache-communication exchange, provocatively called worthless, should be displayed separately, in order to give an administrator some kind of figure to see what percentage traffic was generated just for maintaining a cache mesh.
+Any meta data and inter-cache-communication exchange should be displayed separately, in order to give an administrator some kind of figure to see what percentage traffic was generated just for maintaining a cache mesh.
 Of course, the traffic is not worthless, and some of the traffic would even be generated without caches.